calicosgrave/calicosgrave/README.md

 i'm usually on the safe server, likely at docks, but i can be found in other places as well!

 -- i suffer from (mostly) involuntary age regression, and occasionally play this to help regulate myself! this leads to me primarily using short sentences/phrases rather than full sentences, or only using "body" language (emotes, expressions, etc)!
-(i am usually not bothered by more adult-leaning conversation, just don't be a weirdo lmao)

 -- i may appear shy or awkward, but for the most part i'm fully comfortable! just sorta quiet ^^ -- -- --